Current Clinical Trials

 The Food and Drug Administration approved the first stem cell and gene therapy clinical trial for six adult patients with cystinosis in November 2018.

-Volunteers – Note: Phase I/II of the clinical trial recruited all six volunteers.
-The next phase of the trial will be conducted by Novartis, click the link for the Cystinosis Community Statement.
+Volunteers – Note: Phase I/II of the clinical trial recruited all six volunteers who are doing well.
+The next phase of the trial will be conducted by Novartis, click the link for the Cystinosis Community Statement from Novartis.

 The Phase I / II human clinical trials were held at UC San Diego Health in San Diego, CA. The recruitment period for this phase has been completed.
 Individuals were 18 years or older with specific eligibility requirements to participate, listed below.
 The subsequent phases of the clinical trials may include children, however, timing, and approvals have yet to be determined.
 The trials were available to individuals worldwide, though priority was given to U.S. patients.